 For patients in some communities, including rural areas and high-poverty areas, behavioral health services are not as accessible via online methods.
 Patients in these areas and communities may not have adequate technology access or internet connection to receive care in this format.

 Which Mental Health Conditions Can Be Treated via Telehealth?

 The behavioral health services that can be provided via telehealth are abundant and just as effective as in-person treatment.
 Here are the conditions and mental health services that can be accessed via telehealth.

 Depression, anxiety disorders, substance use disorders, OCD, PTSD, panic disorders, and psychotic disorders are the primary mental health conditions that can be successfully treated via telehealth visits and in-person visits.

 Both individual therapy and group therapy behavioral health care formats can be done via telehealth.
 Those with mental health needs who struggle with isolation can benefit from virtual group therapy.

 Access Mental Health Services from Home with the Clear Recovery Virtual Program.

-Clear Recovery Center employs evidence-based therapies and holistic approaches for a truly integrative approach to their virtual intensive outpatient program.
-We offer a virtual IOP focusing exclusively on mental health concerns: the Clear Recovery Center Virtual Program.
+Clear Behavioral Health employs evidence-based therapies and holistic approaches for a truly integrative approach to their virtual intensive outpatient program.
+We offer a virtual IOP focusing exclusively on mental health concerns: the Clear Behavioral Health Virtual Program.

 If you or someone in your life needs online therapy options, call Clear Recovery Virtual Program now.
 Our virtual telehealth mental health treatment programs provide a range of individual and group therapy sessions.
 Reach us now at 866.885.1449 to learn more about the benefits of telehealth at Clear Recovery Virtual Program and start therapy today.